NodeRedis/node-redis-parser/README.md

     returnError: function(err) {
         lib.returnError(err);
     },
+    name: 'javascript', // Use the Javascript parser
+    stringNumbers: true, // Return all numbers as string instead of a js number
     returnBuffers: true // All strings are returned as buffer e.g. <Buffer 48 65 6c 6c 6f>
 });